doctrine/deprecations/README.md

 \Doctrine\Deprecations\Deprecation::enableWithTriggerError();
 ```

-If you only want to enable depreaction tracking, without logging or calling `trigger_error` then call:
+If you only want to enable deprecation tracking, without logging or calling `trigger_error` then call:

 ```php
 \Doctrine\Deprecations\Deprecation::enableTrackingDeprecations();